-If you discover that there are multiple entries for a single company in the Company Directory, it is typically because Procore was designed to allow users, with the appropriate permissions, to add new companies to projects (see Add a Company to the Project Directory).
+If you discover that there are multiple entries for a single company in the Company Directory, it may be because is typically because Procore was designed to allow users, with the appropriate permissions, to add new companies to projects (see Add a Company to the Project Directory).
 For every new company added to a project, a matching record is also created at the company level.
-For organizations managing multiple construction projects in Procore, this ensures that all of the companies that have been added to your projects are captured at the company level.
+For organisations managing multiple construction projects in Procore, this ensures that all of the companies that have been added to your projects are captured at the company level.

 How Duplicated Company Entries Occur